Capricorn Energy: History

 In December 2010, the company agreed to sell a stake of 58.5% of Cairn India, its India-focused subsidiary, to Vedanta Resources for $8.67 billion.
 Talks between the two companies started in August 2010.
 However, approval did not come from the Indian government until September 2011 and the deal had to be restructured.

 The company sold an additional 3.5 per cent of its shares in its Cairn India for about US$360 million in June 2012.
 In March 2014, the company announced that Bill Gammell would step down as chairman after the annual general meeting on 15 May 2014.

 The company changed its name from Cairn Energy to Capricorn Energy on 13 December 2021.

+The company agreed to an offer, which valued the company at $396 million, from DNO ASA in September 2026.

 Operations

-The company holds a portfolio of exploration, development and production assets, currently with interests in the following countries; the UK, Israel, Senegal, Côte d'Ivoire, Mexico and Suriname.
+The company holds a portfolio of onshore development and production assets in the Egyptian Western Desert.

 Dispute

 In 2006-2007, after Cairn UK transferred shares of Cairn India Holdings to its Indian counterpart Cairn India, it refused to pay capital gains tax in India.
 In response, the Indian government in 2012 made any capital gains resulting for the transfer of shares from a foreign entity whose assets were located in Indian taxable from 1962 retrospectively.

 In December 2020, the Permanent court of Arbitration at the Hague, awarded Cairn Energy $1.7bn in costs and damages, and in July 2021, a French court ordered a freeze on Indian Government properties in Paris and gave Cairn Energy the right to seize aircraft belonging to Air India.